Parsley Root

 How to Grow

 Transplanting for parsley root can be done, but it needs a bit of care.
-If you choose to transplant start indoors 6-8 weeks before transplanting.
-Using biodegradable pots is best as this will have the least amount of root disturbance.
-Otherwise direct sow in early spring.
-Keep in mind parsley root needs a long growing season.
-While parsley root is frost-hardy, row covers or mulch might be needed to protect against any frosts or freezes.
+If you choose to transplant, start indoors 6-8 weeks before the last frost but after the cold stratification period.
+Using biodegradable pots is best, as this will have the least amount of root disturbance.
+Otherwise, direct sow in early spring.

 For fall planting, direct sow seeds mid to late fall.
-See “Tips and Tricks” below for additional germination help.

 All parsley typically has a slow germination rate, which can take up to three weeks or more.
 An option to aid germination is to soak the seeds overnight.
-When planting parsley, simply sprinkle seeds on top of the soil and mist well with water.
+When planting parsley root, simply sprinkle seeds on top of the soil and mist well with water.
 Keep the soil moist throughout the germination process.
 Plant in full sun to partial shade in well-draining soil.
-For rooted parsley, remove any rocks from the soil so the roots will grow straight.
-Once the seeds have sprouted and have grown to 3-4 inches tall, thin them down to only one or two plants per pot or 3-6”.
-Keep the soil moist throughout the growing season as dry soil can lead to the roots splitting.

-All parsley is container friendly; for rooted parsley use at least a 25” deep pot as the roots CAN grow 15-20” long.
+All parsley is container-friendly; for rooted parsley, use at least a 25” deep pot as the roots CAN grow 15-20” long.
 Place 3-6 plants in each pot.

 How to Harvest